Gatechain Token Market Cap Hits $45.63 Million (GT)

-Gatechain Token (GT) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM ET on March 30th.
-During the last week, Gatechain Token has traded flat against the U.S. dollar.
-One Gatechain Token coin can currently be purchased for $0.58 or 0.00005303 BTC on popular cryptocurrency exchanges.
-Gatechain Token has a total market capitalization of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last day.
+Gatechain Token (GT) traded flat against the US dollar during the 24-hour period ending at 0:00 AM E.T. on April 1st.
+One Gatechain Token coin can currently be bought for about $0.58 or 0.00005303 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Gatechain Token has traded flat against the US dollar.
+Gatechain Token has a total market capitalization of $45.63 million and approximately $20.82 million worth of Gatechain Token was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.